 We will need a complete list of medicines you are currently taking, including those not prescribed or ordered by your doctor.
 While in the hospital, please take only medicines administered by your nurse.
 If the medicines are not given at the same time as you normally take them, please let us know and we will try to do things as you do at home.
 Sometimes meals or tests may hinder your normal routine.

 We use generic medicines when possible to keep costs low.
 Because of this, some medicines may look different from your usual pills.
 If you have questions about the pills or other medicines you are taking, do not hesitate to ask your nurse or physician.

-Local newspapers are delivered by our volunteers, free of charge, each Tuesday and Friday.
+Local newspapers are delivered by our volunteers, free of charge, on Friday.
 However during unusually high patient census we are unable to guarantee each patient will receive this complimentary publication.

 For the safety of our pediatric patients (those under the age of 12) we require an adult to stay with them at all times.
 If your child is under 2 years of age, we require the use of a baby bed for the safety of your child.

 To protect your health and the health of others, Logan Memorial Hospital is a smoke-free environment.
 Smoking is not permitted in any area of the hospital campus.
 Patients and visitors will be asked to extinguish all tobacco products.

 The telephone at your bedside is for your use and convenience.
 To make local calls, dial "9" and wait for the dial tone, then dial your desired number.
 Long distance, credit card or collect calls may be placed by dialing "9" + area code and desired number.
 The hospital utilizes AT&T as its long distance company.
 If you wish to use a different company for credit card calls, dial your company's access code after dialing "9" + "0" or use the 800 number listed on your credit cards after dialing "9" + "1".